SeaGL/seagl.github.io/_archive-sessions/2023/literate-documentation.md

 We'll also show how these literate documents can be exported to LaTeX and ultimately PDF format to create professional looking output that looks stunning when printed or viewed.

 **Note**: _This is an updated version of the talk I gave at SeaGL 2019 that features new techniques and workflow improvements I've developed over the intervening years_.

-You can find all the source materials used in this presentation at my [GitLab repository](https://gitlab.com/spudlyo/orgdemo2).